mattermost/mattermost-developer-documentation/site/content/contribute/containers/_index.md

 This page lists all the Docker repositories currently in use.

-## Mattermost Official Docker Images
+## Mattermost official docker images

 - [mattermost/mattermost-enterprise-edition](https://hub.docker.com/r/mattermost/mattermost-enterprise-edition) - **Official Mattermost Server** image for the **Enterprise Edition version**.
 To find the Dockerfile please refer to the [GitHub repo](https://github.com/mattermost/mattermost-server/tree/master/build).